featurevisor/featurevisor/docs/integrations/partykit.md

   }
 };
 ```

+We just did that without even needing any new library, because WebSocket API is natively supported in modern browsers.

+{% callout type="note" title="WebSocket support in Node.js" %}
+If you are using Node.js, you can consider using the [ws](https://github.com/websockets/ws) package.
+{% /callout %}

 Wish just a few lines of code, we just made our application listen to messages from our PartyKit server and trigger a new refresh of our SDK instance as soon as there are new changes in our Featurevisor project, making every feature update a realtime update.